Suggestions for Current and Prospective Graduate Students

 No more than one course with a grade of C or C+ may be applied

-towards a graduate EE degree.
+towards a graduate ECE degree.

 You may transfer up to six credit hours of graduate coursework taken